Oreo Truffles – with only 3 ingredients and no baking involved, these easy to make truffles are perfect any time!

 This past weekend, I think the reality of everything really started to sink in.
 It’s one of those things, you know it’s coming, but you never really prepare for it …. it just kinda sneaks up on you.
-You know what I mean?
+Do you know what I mean?
 Needless to say, I have shed many tears and questioned myself as to whether or not I have done everything I could to prepare Elijah for the world he is about to face.
 I’m almost certain most parents have the same sorts of feelings when their babies get ready to step out on their own.

 Have you seen these Fruit Punch Oreos at your local store?
+Of course, you can use any flavor you like!

 Let’s check out that truffle recipe, shall we?